LevelMeUp/fellow-musers-minimal/content/posts/hiring/Hiring at startups.md

 **Other tips and tricks**
 I've found that actually keeping a top of funnel healthy for key positions can reap dividends.
 Finding essays to send, keeping Linkedin messages or doing coffees regularly can make it easier down the road when you need to grow fast.
 This does get hard though at scale :)

+You can also be quite cheeky when you're a startup and heavily flatter people.
+Asking slightly more senior people for feedback on the JD and the org can either unlock them as a candidate, or they may start recommending people they know.
+Either way is a win!

 **Employee Branding**
 This warrants an entire other post, as Getir did not do this well.
 The approach also differs massively between different types of roles.
 E.g. engineers love a good technical blog, or presence at events.
 Glassdoor can be important.
 Employee engagement is key here.
 It's a huge topic, and very hard to fix if it's broken.
 You can still hire well if this is fucked, but by god it's hard & you'll have to often over-pay.